Plain Clothes (1925 film): Plot

 A tall detective walks passed Harvey and Rosie and Harvey walks alongside him to his detective agency "Polky Roman".
 Harvey shows him his badge just as the police turn up and they all arm themselves with shotguns and jump in an open top car.
 Harvey gets out a tiny revolver and loads it. he gets the car to stop at Rosie's to tell her that he is on a raid.
 They get to the pawnbroker and Harvey runs ahead to say there is a raid.
 The crook slips the diamonds into Harvey's pocket, punches some people and runs off.
 Harvey stands in the middle of a smoky pistol fight between the crook and the tall detective.
 He starts throwing bricks at the crook but accidentally its the detective and knocks him out.
 The crook then chases him to recover the diamonds.
 The crook thanks him and they go back to the boarding house together.

 He gets introduced to the gang and they say with his innocent face he will be able to safely pawn the jewels.
 Just as he leaves (with the diamonds) Rosie arrives and wants to cuddle Harvey on the couch.
 She tells the gang that he is a hero and flashes his badge.
 Harvey looks very worried.
 The crooks glare at him.
 He hides the diamonds while they look away.

 He adjusts the gas lamp so it is putting out gas.
 He starts to stagger around.
 He falls behind the couch and disappears just as the police burst in to arrest the gang.
-Mts O'Grady comes in and starts to scold him.
+Mrs. O'Grady comes in and starts to scold him.
 He shows Rosie the diamonds and they both fall over backwards on the couch with their legs in the air.